edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 ### Generating all secrets from scratch

-When creating a new tenant from scratch, all required directories, such as:
+When creating a new project from scratch, all required directories, such as:

 ```shell
 etc/<scope>/<environment>/secrets/